Skip to main content

 enquiries@inveraray-castle.com

-An Inveraray Castle has been standing on the shores of Loch Fyne since the 1400s, although the impressive castle we know today was inspired by a sketch by Sir John Vanbrugh (1664-1726), an English architect, dramatist and herald, perhaps best known as the designer of Blenheim Palace and Castle Howard in the 1700s.
+The Inveraray Castle we know today was inspired by a sketch by Sir John Vanbrugh (1664-1726), an English architect, dramatist and herald, perhaps best known as the designer of Blenheim Palace and Castle Howard in the 1700s.

 However, Sir John Vanbrugh died soon afterwards, but the great architect's gem of an idea became the base of the house which Archibald Campbell, 3rd Duke of Argyll was eventually to build.
 The foundation stone was laid in 1746 and what followed was the construction - to a design by the architects Roger Morris and William Adam - of a truly modern, baroque, Palladian and Gothic-style castle, architecturally before its time.